The Undergraduate Student Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 - Final decisions will be made by the Associate Director for Student Housing Occupancy Management and the Assistant Dean of Undergraduate Students, with input from the Director of the LGBT Center.

-- Assignments will be made in March prior to Room Draw.
+- Assignments will be made prior to Room Draw.

 Complete and submit Bathroom Accommodation Application.